luccs271course-spring2018/lab1-kaili-ellie/part5.md

 ### How could you have automatically tested your initial solution from part 2?

-A way to test the initial solution from part two would be to run the code that we wrote for the program.
+A way to test the initial solution from part two would be to run the code that we wrote for the program through a test class.

 ### What changes between parts 2, 3, and 4, and what stays the same?
 Does it matter what list implementation you choose?
 If so, in what way(s)?